Software Configuration Management Guide

 The Importance of Software Configuration Management

-If two or more people are performing modifications of the same software component at the same time, without proper team organization, they could end up overwriting each other's work.
-Another consequence is that each of their work could end up in the conflict when merged.
+For instance, if two or more people are performing modifications on the same software component simultaneously, they could end up overwriting each other's work.
+Furthermore, their changes could end up conflicting when applied.

 1. Planning and Configuration Identification Process